On this page:

 - permits are required for changes or demolition

-What do I need to request an interim protection order?
+What do I need for an interim protection order?

 To request an interim protection order you will need: